Cryogenic Microwave Whispering Gallery Mode Spectroscopy of Paramagnetic Impurities in High-Purity Crystalline LiF: Theoretical Model of the Experiment

 Here, $\mathbf{B}_{i}$ is the magnetic field at the site of the $i$th spin, $\mathbf{\hat{S}}_{i}$ is the spin operator for the $i$th spin, and $\mathbf{J}_{ij}$ is the exchange interaction between the $i$th and $j$th spins.
 ESR resonance occurs when the energy difference between two eigenstates of (\ref{eq:genspinham}) matches the energy of a microwave photon from a WGM:

 Here, $f_{WG}$ is the frequency of the WG mode and $\Delta E$ is the energy difference between the $m$th and $n$th eigenstates of (\ref{eq:genspinham}).
 For specific impurity populations, an orthorhombic spin model can be considered.
-In this model, it is sufficient to consider only the electron Zeeman interaction, zero-field splitting interaction, and the hyperfine interaction as the superhyperfine interaction is negligible \cite{chan1971electron}:
+In this model, it is sufficient to consider only the electron Zeeman interaction, zero-field splitting interaction, and the hyperfine interaction as the super-hyperfine interaction is negligible \cite{chan1971electron}.
+For arbitrary orientations of orthorhombic distortion, the spin interaction Hamiltonian can be written as follows~\cite{nehrkorn2015simulating}:

-Here, the first term is the electron Zeeman interaction, the 2nd and 3rd terms are the zero-field splitting interactions and the 4th term is the hyperfine interaction.
-The Hamiltonian in (\ref{eq:genspinham2}) is termed the orthorhombic spin Hamiltonian and is used to model orthorhombic distortions on crystal lattice sites that are caused by ion impurities such as V$^{2+}$ \cite{chan1968electron}.
+Here, the first term represents the electron Zeeman interaction, the second term corresponds to the zero-field splitting interaction, and the third term describes the hyperfine interaction.
+For orthorhombic distortions, $\mathbf{D}$ can be oriented to the principal axis to reduce the zero-field splitting term in Equation~(\ref{eq:spin_ham_arborient}) to the following \cite{hutton1969rotational, konig1976zero}:

 In EPR spectroscopy, transition probabilities determine the signal intensity.
 According to time-dependent perturbation theory, the probability of an EPR transition $\left| i \right\rangle \rightarrow \left| f \right\rangle$ is given by \cite{abragam2012electron}: